Fairfield County Connecticut Salvation Army assistance programs.

 The sponsoring business or organization also serves as a collection point for the gifts that are donated.
 They will usually provide secure storage until a Salvation Army volunteer can collect the gifts for distribution.

 Holiday food and meals are offered too.
 Not only can families and children receive gifts per above, but a free meal may be distributed.
+As noted, the primary gift program for children and the struggling in the county is the free Angel Tree service.

 Adopt-A-Family is another holiday program.
 Each year, the Salvation Army centers in Fairfield and towns such as Danbury operate this unique program for needy families.
 Donating sponsors contribute to the program from the Human Services Bureau, and families can receive items like winter coats, school supplies, toys, or other needed items.